Last updated on October 11th, 2018

 And while we love building a loyal listenership, this article is not just about how to start a podcast, it’s about how to start a podcast as a content marketing strategy for your business and web site.

 It’s not for the faint of heart, and it is a long tail type play, but for organizations with a host “personality” and a point of view, it can be a hugely successful way of generating valuable content for both listeners and website visitors.

 Some of the benefits of an interview style podcast with thought leaders in your area of business are:

 - Meeting, collaborating and establishing working relationships with thought leaders in your space.
 Each episode of your podcast gives your guests a chance to talk about their experience, products, books or latest offerings.
 So you are essentially promoting them on your podcast, which is why it is beneficial for them to be on your show.
 Therefore most of the time getting guests is relatively easy, and we have seen lasting relationships come out of supporting each other in this way.

 - Google page rank, domain authority and overall SEO for your site.
-These factors are driven by having high quality incoming links.
-SEO is an ever changing field, and what worked in years past no longer works today, most SEO experts agree that high quality content and inbound links are the gold standard here.
-And since your show notes will promote and feature links to your guests site and latest products, it is a fair exchange to ask that they feature your episode on their site, as well as cross promote it on their own social media channels.
-So 50 episodes into your show, you will have 50 high quality inbound links, as well as all the traffic and social media mentions these episodes generated.
+These factors are driven by having high-quality incoming links.
+SEO is an ever-changing field, and what worked in years past no longer works today, most SEO experts agree that high-quality content and inbound links are the gold standards here.
+And since your show notes will promote and feature links to your guest’s site and latest products, it is a fair exchange to ask that they feature your episode on their site, as well as cross-promote it on their own social media channels.
+So 50 episodes into your show, you will have 50 high-quality inbound links, as well as all the traffic and social media mentions these episodes generated.

 Finding your passion and your voice